Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 Laggy audio is most likely caused by:

-* A problem with the connection between the host machine of your bot to the Discord server.
+* A problem with the connection between the machine that is hosting Lavalink and the Discord voice server.
 * Issues with Discord.

 You can try the following to resolve poor sound quality: